syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 This is a call to the function `SetupWithManager(mgr)` which is defined in the file `controllers/website_controller.go:58`.

-When you find this function you will see that a new instance of the controller is returned aready configured with what resource to listen for.
+When you find this function you will see that a new instance of the controller is returned already configured with what resource to listen for.
 This is an example of why defining the custom resource in Golang is so helpful.
-The `kubeconv1beta1.Website` is the Golang resource type which you explored in the last section.
+The `kubeconv1beta1.Website` is the Golang resource type which you explored in the last challenge.

 Finally, you can look a bit further up in that same `website_controller.go` file to see how the `Reconcile` function has been generated.
 This is left nearly empty as this is where the core of your business logic will be added.